Saturday Night Live season 7: Cast roster

 As the anchor of SNL Newsbreak, and unusual with Featured Players in the early years, Doyle-Murray was credited in every single episode of the season.

 During the season, original cast member John Belushi died of a overdose of heroin and cocaine.
-Brian Doyle-Murray paid tribute to Belushi before the goodnights on the David Ulrich hosted episode on March 20, 1982.
+Brian Doyle-Murray paid tribute to Belushi before the goodnights on the Robert Urich hosted episode on March 20, 1982.

 Writers

 The only writers brought back from the previous season were Barry Blaustein, Pamela Norris, David Sheffield, and Brian Doyle-Murray; as well as Michael O'Donoghue and Bob Tischler (who were hired at the end of the previous season), who were named as this season's head writers.

 O'Donoghue, whom Ebersol brought back to the show in March, remained as head writer for the first half of season 7.
 Some sketches, as well as the appearances of artists like Fear and William S. Burroughs, reflected the increasingly bizarre ideas O'Donoghue had for the show.
 However, after developing a tense relationship with Ebersol and berating the cast in a meeting following the December 12 episode, O'Donoghue was fired, with Bob Tischler becoming the sole head writer.